GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/10.891-900/03.We-Shall-Know/docs.md

 -------------|------------|
 Title | We Shall Know |
 Key | E♭ Major |
-Titles | We shall know as we are known |
+Titles | We shall know as we are known, |
 First Line | When the mists have rolled in splendor |
 Author | Annie Herbert
 Year | 1908